PERGAMUM ANCIENT CITY TURKEY

 – The Roman Governor Quintilianus came to Pergamon Asclepion after crucifying and murdering the bishop named Pionius in Ephesus.
 And in Pergamon, the Bishop of Thyatira (Akhisar), Bishop Papylus, who opposed “the sacrifice to the gods”, his deputy Carpus and Agathonice, a Christian woman from Bergama burned alive in Pergamon Theater.

 The city joined the Archbishop of Ephesus in the Byzantine Period, and changes and repairs were made in the Acropolis walls and other old buildings during the Byzantine Period.
 For example, at the northern end of the acropolis, the walls that were repaired using bricks and Khorasan, and the ruins in the form of a tower on the upper side of the theater are among the structures added in the Byzantine Period.

 Apart from these, it is necessary to count a few churches belonging to this period, which unfortunately turned into ruins, especially in certain parts of the acropolis.
-However, the most important Pergamum Church built in the Byzantine Period is the “Red Basilica” (Red Hall), which was built inside the structure called the Temple of Serapis and dedicated to Saint-Jean.
+However, the most important Pergamum Church in the Byzantine Period is “Red Basilica” (Red Hall), which was built inside the structure called the Temple of Serapis.

 Pergamon was attacked by the Arab armies in the VII. and VIII. centuries.
 It was destroyed and burned!
 Later on, it was captured by Karesioğulları in 1306 and became one of the two important centers of this principality.
 In 1341, it was under the rule of the Ottomans.